Ralph H. Johnson VA Medical Center

 Our Service Recovery program is a systematic approach to obtain Veteran feedback while responding to complaints in a manner that creates loyalty and responsively makes system improvements.
 Service Recovery begins at the point of service.
 All patient care areas in the hospital have Department Level Advocates who address concerns for patients.
 Patient Advocates are available to address issue of patients if the Department Level Advocate is unable.
 Our Patient Advocate program gives you and your family the security of knowing someone is available to focus on your individual concerns and rights.

 Supervisor, Customer Service

 Alternatively, you may contact us through e-mail using the VA National Inquiry Routing & Information System (IRIS).

-If you, or a veteran you care for has not been able to resolve important issues related to VA through other means of communications, please contact one of our highly-skilled patient advocates listed below who will be eager to help you with your concern in a timely manner.
+If you, or a veteran you care for has not been able to resolve important issues related to VA through other means of communications, please contact one of our highly-skilled patient advocates listed above who will be eager to help you with your concern in a timely manner.